biammsilva/cli-shops-app/README.md

 * How does your solution handle a budget change after a notification has already been sent?

 It checks all the stores, not only the online ones.
+There's a unit test for it.